Nuitka/Nuitka/Developer_Manual.rst

 internally.
 Nuitka itself, being pure Python, will run without any build process just fine.

-Nuitka prepares ".build" folders with lots of files and tasks scons to execute the final build.
+Nuitka simply prepares ``<program>.build`` folders with lots of files and tasks scons to execute the final build.

 .. note::